-- Your chances of getting pregnant are extremely low. - It can be used for up 5 years. - You don't have to do anything just before or after you have sex. - It is a relatively "hands off" method.
+- Your chances of getting pregnant are extremely low. - It can be used for up to 8 years (Mirena) or 5 years (Kyleena). - You don't have to do anything just before or after you have sex. - It is a relatively "hands off" method.
 You only need to have a clinician check for your strings when you get a routine pelvic exam to make sure the IUD is in place. - It may make your period lighter and less crampy.
-After one year, 16-44% of people stop having periods while the IUD is in place.
-This is more likely with the Mirena and less likely with the Kyleena because it has a lower dose of hormones. - You can use it if you can't use birth control with estrogen. - It doesn't affect your ability to get pregnant after you stop using it. - You don't have to rely on your partner(s) to use it. - If you want to keep your birth control use private, there is no packaging to be found. - Over the course of 5 years, the monthly cost of the IUD works out to be cheaper than other hormonal options like the pill or ring. - If you want to use a lower dose of hormones, the hormonal IUD releases a very small amount of hormones compared to other hormonal methods like the pill, patch, or ring.
-The dose released by the Kyleena is even smaller than that of the Mirena.
+After one year, 16-44% of people stop having periods while the IUD is in place. - You can use it if you can't use birth control with estrogen. - It doesn't affect your ability to get pregnant after you stop using it. - You don't have to rely on your partner(s) to use it. - If you want to keep your birth control use private, there is no packaging to be found. - Over the course of 5-8 years, the monthly cost of the IUD works out to be cheaper than other hormonal options like the pill or ring. - The hormonal IUD releases a very small amount of hormone compared to other hormonal methods like the pill, patch, or ring.